“Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome.” — Booker T. Washington

 My name is Kyubi Kim, a senior at Korean Kent Foreign School in Seoul.
 I've already taken five natural science courses, including AP courses which shows my great interest in science.
 As saying goes, my motivation was to use my skills and knowledge to help people, which leads to my goal of working in the medical industry.
 Thus, I'm currently looking forward to majoring in biomedicine or any natural science undergraduate degree.
 Not only do I have an interest in science, I consider computer science/robotics heavily too, as it's an important field that would assist my goal in the future.
 If I were to tutor teens, I'm confident in high school-level Biology and Environmental Science.
 Though I'm a student who is still in the learning stage in high school, I would try my best to inspire and tutor them!

-Minjae Kim is a rising Junior at Mount Hebron High School.
+Minjae Kim is a senior at Mount Hebron High School.
 He has been part of the Movement competition climbing team for less than a year but has still qualified for the Sport and Speed Open National Climbing Competition.
 He has also achieved a climbing grade of v10 in his first year, estimated to take around an entire decade of steady climbing.
 As a past student of Bethel Korean School, he has scored a level 4 on the TOPIC Test of Proficiency in Korean, which measures proficiency in reading, writing, and listening comprehension in the Korean language.
 As part of Bethel Korean School's SAT group, he participated in several Korean Writing Composition Contests, Spelling Bee Competitions, and Story Telling Competitions held by The NAKS (National Association for Korean Schools) Washington Association.
 His most significant accomplishments were the 2014 National Korean Writing Competition (1st place overall), the 2017 National Korean Writing Competition (2nd place), the 2014 National Story Telling Competition (3rd overall), and the 2019 National Spelling Bee Competition placing (3rd overall).
 Minjae is a high-achieving individual who views learning as fun and constantly challenges himself to work above and beyond.
 He can take the initiative and focus on honing skills and habits so that others may benefit from his actions.
 He is considerate of those around him, which creates a more efficient learning space through trust in others.